tbernacchi/k8s-gateway-api/README.md

 ./source_dir/ingress-yaml-generator.py
 ```

-This script will generate all the current ingress resources in the `source_dir/ingress-manifests` directory.
+This script will generate all the current ingresses resources in the `source_dir/ingress-manifests` directory.

 Converting the ingresses to HTTPRoute resources: